Shikaga/PitchBlackAnalysis/index.md

 In the third film, simply called *Riddick (2013)*, Vin Diesel reprises his role in what is by and large a remake of first film.
 Gone is the convoluted world building and supernatural plot lines. *Riddick* tries to exploit what made *Pitch Black* so good by setting Riddick against the Elements once again, and while it doesn't quite stick the landing, it was a good effort.

 But for what should be simple scifi movies, what makes them good or bad is not immediately obvious to many viewers.
-Indeed, it is was clearly not obvious to the producers, for they completely failed to capitalise on what make *Pitch Black* so good when creating *Chronicles* and *Riddick*.
+Indeed, it is was clearly not obvious to the producers, for they completely failed to capitalise on what made *Pitch Black* so good when creating *Chronicles* and *Riddick*.

 The purpose of this book is to look at *Pitch Black* and explain why it is so good and why the Riddick franchise itself doesn't understand the reasons behind its brilliance.